ceynri/ceynri.cn/README.md

 ### Compatibility

-- 😅 All IE versions are not supported.
-Please use MODERN browser if you are using IE.
+- ✅ All modern browser supported.
 - 📱 Mobile is compatible.
-- 🙏 If you meet bugs, please submit an [issue](https://github.com/ceynri/ceynri.cn/issues).
+- 🙏 If you meet bugs, submit an [issue](https://github.com/ceynri/ceynri.cn/issues) will be welcome.

 ### Versions

-**v2** is the version that is working now.
+- v3 is Work-In-Progress 😊.
+- v2 project is based on [Gridsome](https://gridsome.org/).
+Refactoring from v2 because of [Gridsome was abandoned by the maintainer](https://github.com/gridsome/gridsome/issues/1684).

-v1 project in git repo was archived at [v1](https://github.com/ceynri/ceynri.cn/tree/v1) branch (Chinese attention).
+- v1 project in git repo was archived at [v1](https://github.com/ceynri/ceynri.cn/tree/v1) branch (Chinese attention).
 You can still visit <https://v1.ceynri.cn/> to experience it.

 ---